 Proprietary funds.
 The City maintains two different types of proprietary funds.
 Enterprise funds are used to report the same functions presented as business-type activities in the government-wide financial statements.
 The City uses enterprise funds to account for the sanitary sewer system and solid waste activities.
 Internal service funds are an accounting device used to accumulate and allocate costs internally among the City's various functions.
-The City of West Des Moines utilizes three internal service funds to account for its vehicle replacement, vehicle maintenance, and health and dental insurance program.
+The City of West Des Moines utilizes four internal service funds to account for its vehicle replacement, vehicle maintenance, health and dental insurance program, and the workers' compensation program.
 Because these services predominantly benefit governmental rather than business-type functions, they have been included within governmental activities in the government-wide financial statements.